PhysioLabXR/PhysioLabXRDocs/source/ObjectDetectionTutorial.rst

 Download the Object Detection Model
 ************************

-Download the object detection model and the user script from `here <https://drive.google.com/file/d/1WLWCxxepP8b2Y50280sZJzJ0aeCklE13/view?usp=share_link>`_.
+Download the object detection model and script `here <https://drive.google.com/file/d/1qkbPvPTC5ckApMta5AdEnCAhlPVLb6_f/view?usp=drive_link>`_.

-Unzip the folder in a location that you can easily access.
+Unzip the folder to a location that you can easily access.

-To add this user script:
+To add this object detection script:

 #.
-Go to the ``Scripting`` Tab and click on **Add** button to add a script.
+Go to the ``Scripting`` Tab and click on the **Add** button to add a script.
 #.
-To find the user script you just downloaded, click on **Locate** button.
+To find the user script you just downloaded, click on the **Locate** button.
 #.
 Navigate to the folder you just unzipped and select the file *ObjectDetection.py*.
 Click **Open**.
 You should see the script loaded.

 (video)

-Here is the code for the user script:
+Here is the code for the object detection script (ObjectDetection.py) for your reference:

     .. code-block:: python